 Let’s now see how to reset your Android Device network settings, step by step.

-Go to the phone menu open Settings.
+Go to the phone menu and open Settings.

 Then tap on General Management > Reset.